palvarezimaz/sinatra-ruby-CRUD-app/README.md

 ## Summary

-This second project deploys an full stack CRUD app via Heroku.
-[To acces it, click here](https://deadcryptos.herokuapp.com/).
 The Dead Crypro Archives aims to be a repository of terminated, abandoned or failed Crypto-currency projects.
 I also has a space for users to share their stories related to these projects.
 With a early 2000's flair, it's strong on security and safety.

 ** Try the Demo account **